Lewis Annex, room 204

 Personal Web Site:

-- Bachelor of Fine Arts, Mass College of Art, 1994
+- Bachelor of Fine Arts, Massachusetts College of Art, 1994

 - Master of Fine Arts, Univ California San Diego, 2000